What's in the Senate health care bill? It's a secret

 “We'll let you see the bill when we finally release it,” Senate Majority Leader Mitch McConnell (R-KY) told reporters on Tuesday.
 He added that “nobody is hiding the ball here” and that people were “free to ask anybody anything.”

 Free to ask, but answers are another matter.
-While members say they’re close enough to producing a legislation, they have been tight-lipped on the details, leaving Americans with only a trickle of leaked ideas that are often vague or speculative.
+Republican senators are still negotiating over specific pieces of a bill, but they say they’re close enough to producing legislation that they could hold a vote within weeks.
+They have been tight-lipped on the details, leaving Americans with only a trickle of leaked ideas that are often vague or speculative.

+Health and Human Services Secretary Tom Price said in a hearing on Thursday that his staff had provided "technical assistance" to senators working on the bill, but that he had not seen any "legislative language" himself.

 Democrats have complained about being shut out, but even some Republican senators have said they’ve had difficulty getting information about the legislation and wished there were more public opportunities to register concerns.